86th Infantry Brigade Combat Team: Operation Enduring Freedom

-Around February 2008 Soldiers of the 86th IBCT were beginning to receive notification of their upcoming deployment.
-The Brigade Commander at the time was Colonel William F. Roy.
-In 2009, the Brigade did a rotation at JRTC in Fort Polk, LA.
-In early December 2009, the Brigade was officially mobilized and to report to Camp Atterbury, IN.
-While in Indiana, the Brigade trained and prepped for their future deployment to Afghanistan.
+Around February 2008 soldiers of the 86th IBCT were beginning to receive notification of their upcoming deployment.
+The brigade commander at the time was Colonel William F. Roy.
+In 2009, the brigade did a rotation at JRTC in Fort Polk, Louisiana.
+In early December 2009, the brigade was officially mobilized and to report to Camp Atterbury, Indiana.
+While in Indiana, the brigade trained and prepped for their future deployment to Afghanistan.

-After receiving numerous replacements and volunteer Soldiers, the Brigade was sent back to JRTC for one more rotation before they left the country.
+After receiving numerous replacements and volunteer soldiers, the brigade was sent back to JRTC for one more rotation before they left the country.
 The majority of the brigade landed in Afghanistan in early March.
 The brigade headquarters was on Bagram Airfield in RC-East.
-The brigade was tasked with numerous missions being conducted all over Eastern Afghanistan.
-The missions included partnering with the Afghan National Security Forces (ANSF), assisting in the Government of the Islamic Republic of Afghanistan, and securing over 30,000 Soldiers on Bagram Airfield while ensuring the base was continuing its daily operations.
+The brigade was tasked with numerous missions being conducted all over eastern Afghanistan.
+The missions included partnering with the Afghan National Security Forces (ANSF), assisting the government of the Islamic Republic of Afghanistan, and securing over 30,000 soldiers on Bagram Airfield while ensuring the base was continuing its daily operations.

-The Brigade left Afghanistan in early December returning to Camp Atterbury, IN.
-The Brigade was released from Federal service and returned to the Northeast to continue their respective State missions.
-A large amount of the Brigade was awarded the Valorous Unit Commendation for their service from 8 March 2010 – 4 December 2010 for their exceptional performance while deployed in support of Operation Enduring Freedom.
+The brigade left Afghanistan in early December, returning to Camp Atterbury.
+The brigade was released from federal service and returned to the northeast to continue their respective state missions.
+A large amount of the brigade was awarded the Valorous Unit Commendation for their service from 8 March 2010 to 4 December 2010 for their exceptional performance while deployed in support of Operation Enduring Freedom.

 In 2021, the 86th IBCT was sourced to support several missions around the world.
 The BDE HQ and 1-172D CAV deployed in support of KFOR29; 3-172D IN deployed in support of Operation Enduring Freedom - Operation Spartan Shield conducting missions in several countries throughout CENTCOM; 1-102D IN deployed to AFRICOM, supporting missions throughout the Horn of Africa; 1-101 FA deployed in support of Operation Enduring Freedom in the CENTCOM area of responsibility; and 1-157TH IN supplemented personnel for the sister unit missions.